-PostgreSQL will shortly be released and it is therefore time to take a look at one of the most important new features provided by PostgreSQL 11: The ability to create indexes in parallel.
-For many years various commercial database vendors have already offered this feature and we are glad that PostgreSQL has become part of this elite club, which offers multi-core index creation, which will dramatically improve the usability of large database deployments in the future.
+For many years various commercial database vendors have already offered this feature and we are glad that PostgreSQL has become part of this elite club, which offers multi-core index creation that will dramatically improve the usability of large database deployments in the future.

 Creating large tables in PostgreSQL

-Since version 11 PostgreSQL supports classical “stored procedures”.
+Since version 11, PostgreSQL supports classical “stored procedures”.
 The beauty is that a procedure can run more than one transaction, which is ideal if you want to generate huge amounts of random data.
-When you call generate_series to generate 1 million rows, PostgreSQL has to keep this data in memory and therefore generating hundreds of millions of random rows using more than 1 transactions can be really useful to reduce the memory footprint.
+When you call generate_series to generate 1 million rows, PostgreSQL has to keep this data in memory.
+Consequently generating hundreds of millions of random rows using more than 1 transactions can be really useful to reduce the memory footprint.
 Here is how it works:

 CREATE TABLE t_demo (data numeric); CREATE OR REPLACE PROCEDURE insert_data(buckets integer) LANGUAGE plpgsql AS $$ DECLARE i int; BEGIN i := 0; WHILE i < buckets LOOP INSERT INTO t_demo SELECT random() FROM generate_series(1, 1000000); i := i + 1; RAISE NOTICE 'inserted % buckets', i; COMMIT; END LOOP; RETURN; END; $$; CALL insert_data(500);